Hatching Guide

 Your incubator should be set to 100.0F (37.5C) and run for at least 24 hours prior to setting your eggs.

-In addition, you should set a secondary thermometer inside your incubator and ensure that it reads 100F throughout the incubator.
-This allows you to identify any cold spots that may exist in your system.
+Place a secondary thermometer inside your incubator to ensure that it actually reads 100F.
+This allows you to identify any cold spots that may exist in your system and to calibrate your incubator.

-Make sure your incubator is in a secure, draft-free location away from a window (to avoid changes in temperature from the sun).
+Make sure your incubator is in a secure, draft-free location away from a window and sunlight.

 -